ITensor/website/docs/book/intro.md

 We have computed an outer product of two matrices with very little effort.

-ITensor has many other features emphasizing productivity over programming details:
+ITensor offers many other features to enhance productivity:
-* Adding ITensors simply works without requiring the user to permute the index order.
+* Adding ITensors simply works without requiring you to permute the index order.
 * ITensor data storage automatically switches from real to complex as needed, such as when multiplying by a complex number.
 * Sparse ITensors seamlessly interoperate with regular, dense